keboola/developers-docs/extend/component/tutorial/debugging.md

     docker run --volume=C:\Users\JohnDoe\data\:/data/ --volume=D:\wwwroot\ex-docs-tutorial\:/code/ -i -t my-component

-This means that the directory with the application code will shadow the one inside the image (defined by the `COPY . /code/` instruction in `Dockerfile`) and you will run the current code in the image environment.
+This means that the directory with the component code will shadow the one inside the image (defined by the `COPY . /code/` instruction in `Dockerfile`) and you will run the current code in the image environment.

 ## Running Specific Tags